-- with at least one child in NYC public school
+- at least one child in NYC public school

-- with no household internet access at the time of sign-up
+- no household internet access at the time of sign-up

-- who are at least 18 and have a valid NYPL library card (students who are 18 years or older may borrow on their own)
+- at least 18 and have a valid NYPL library card (students who are 18 years or older may borrow on their own)

 What should I do if I need help?

-If you need help connecting the Library HotSpot to the internet for the first time, or if you experience any other technical difficulties, please go to your local NYPL library for help or call Ask NYPL at 917-275-6975.
+If you need help connecting the Library HotSpot to the internet for the first time, or if you experience any other technical difficulties, please contact the local NYPL library where you borrowed your hotspot from for help or call Ask NYPL at 917-275-6975.
+Additionally, you may call Sprint (recently merged with T-Mobile) at 1-800-927-2199.

 How long can I keep the device?